MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-how-change-layout-currently-used-report.md

 > [!TIP]
 > Document reports (not lists) that use a Word report layout are typically faster than those that use an RDLC report layout.
 So if you have the option to choose between a Word or RDLC report layout for a document report, use the Word report layout for the best performance.

-## To change which report layout to use for a report or document
+## <a name="to-change-which-report-layout-to-use-for-a-report-or-document"></a>To change which report layout to use for a report or document

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Report Layout Selection**, and then choose the related link.